CogStack/CogStack-Pipeline/docs/quickstart/index.md

 [//]: # "-------------------------------------------------------------------------------------"

 The sample dataset used in this tutorial consists of two types of EHR data:
-* Synthetic -- structured, synthetic EHRs, generated by [synthea](https://synthetichealth.github.io/synthea/),
+* Synthetic -- structured, synthetic EHRs, generated using [synthea](https://synthetichealth.github.io/synthea/) application,
-* Medial reports -- unstructured, medical health report documents from [MTsamples](https://www.mtsamples.com).
+* Medial reports -- unstructured, medical health report documents obtained from [MTsamples](https://www.mtsamples.com).

 These datasets, although unrelated, are used together to compose a semi-structured dataset.

 ## <a name="samples-syn"></a> Synthetic -- synthea-based

-This dataset consists of synthetic EHRs that were generated by [synthea](https://synthetichealth.github.io/synthea/) application -- the synthetic patient generator that models the medical history of generated patients.
+This dataset consists of synthetic EHRs that were generated using [synthea](https://synthetichealth.github.io/synthea/) application -- the synthetic patient generator that models the medical history of generated patients.
 For this tutorial, we generated EHRs for 1000 patients and exported them as CSV files.
-The command line for running synthea is:
+Typed in the main synthea directory, the command line for running it:
 ```bash
 ./run_synthea -p 1000 \
   --generate.append_numbers_to_person_names=false \
     --exporter.csv.export=true
 ```
-However, the pre-generated files are provided in compressed form in `examples/rawdata/synsamples.tgz` file.
+However, the pre-generated files are provided in a compressed form as `examples/rawdata/synsamples.tgz` file.

 [//]: # "Dataset description"
-The generated dataset consists of files:
+The generated dataset consists of the following files:
 - `allergies.csv` -- Patient allergy data,
 - `careplans.csv` -- Patient care plan data, including goals,
 - `conditions.csv` -- Patient conditions or diagnoses,